Horse Stance in Kenpo Karate

 Incorporating Techniques into the Horse Stance

-To effectively train in the horse stance, it is essential to integrate various techniques.
+To effectively train in this stance, it is essential to integrate various techniques.
 By doing so, you can improve your coordination, timing, and control while maintaining stability.
 Here are some examples of techniques that can be practiced in the horse stance:

 Forms and Sequences